vsquared101/learning-spring-boot/README.md

 The Actuator exposes this information in two ways: via web endpoints or via a shell interface.
 In the latter case, we can actually open a secure shell (SSH) into our application and issue commands to inspect our application as it runs.

+## What Spring Boot Is NOT

+1. Spring Boot is NOT an application server.
+   This misconception stems from the fact that it's possible to create web applications as self-executable JAR files that can be run at the command line without deploying applications to a conventional Java application server.
+   Spring Boot accomplishes this by embedding a servlet container (Tomcat, Jetty, or Undertow) within the application.
+   But it's the embedded servlet container that provides application server functionality, not Spring Boot itself.

+2. Spring Boot doesn't implement any enterprise Java specifications such as JPA or JMS.
+   It does support several enterprise Java specifications, but it does so by automatically configuring beans in Spring that support those features.
+   For instance, Spring Boot doesn't implement JPA, but it does support JPA by auto-configuring the appropriate beans for a JPA implementation (such as Hibernate).

+3. Spring Boot doesn't employ any form of code generation to accomplish its magic.
+   Instead, it leverages conditional configuration features from Spring 5, along with transitive dependency resolution offered by Maven and Gradle, to automatically configure beans in the Spring application context.

+Spring Boot is just Spring.
+Inside, Spring Boot is doing the same kind of bean configuration in Spring that we might do on our own if Spring Boot didn't exist.
+Thankfully, because Spring Boot does exist, we're freed from dealing with explicit boilerplate configuration and are able to focus on the logic that makes your application unique.